Naturdragon/laddergame/README.md

 Once all players reach the end, a ranking based on their turns will be displayed, with the winning O taking charge of the cereal bowl *(Winning Screen)*.

 For the **Beta Version**, all screens have been connected.
+> To start the game, you must run TheOs.java!

 To get from the **Title Screen** to the Player Selection Screen, you must press the SPACE bar.
 To get from the **Player Selection Screen** to the Game Board Screen, you must select at least 2 players to be able to press the SPACE bar.
 To get from the **Game Board Screen** to the Winning Screen, you have to finish all turns until all players reach the finish line.